 - Your opinion or preference

-You may need to be rehydrated with fluids.
+Your child may need to be rehydrated with fluids.
 Your healthcare provider may prescribe

-antibiotics to help you get better faster.
+antibiotics to help your child get better faster.

-What are the complications of cholera?
+What are the complications of cholera in a child?

-lead to shock and even death.
+to shock and even death.

 If you are traveling in an area where cholera is common, only use water that has been